 If you’re a DBD member, different rules apply:

-- You need to have genuinely reduced your work hours by at least 20% and have met other eligibility requirements.
+- You need to have met our eligibility requirements.

 - Using any part of your defined benefit component to start a TTR strategy means you’ll stop being a DBD member and will become an Accumulation 2 member.